-In 2020, the Township of West Lincoln experienced one water main repair.
+In 2023, the Township of West Lincoln experienced zero water main repairs.
 The Township of West Lincoln follows a standard operating procedure, detailing the steps taken to repair a water main, while ensuring water quality.
 Following a water main break, microbiological samples are taken upstream and downstream of the break when necessary as per Regulations; ensuring the break was repaired in such a way that water quality levels were not affected.